zmh0109/node-todo-master/README.md

 # Food application base on Node Todo App

+1) add name and price for food

+2) add total price calculation for all food

+3) food input validation, only valid and non-negative price are accepted.

 # Node Todo App

 A Node app built with MongoDB and Angular.
 For demonstration purposes and a tutorial.